SAP Negotiations • Vendor Management

 SAP is among the most complex enterprise vendors to manage — spanning ECC, S/4HANA, RISE, Digital Access, and a vast product portfolio.
-This guide provides practical strategies for CIOs and vendor management teams to control costs, optimise licensing, negotiate effectively, manage audits, and govern the SAP relationship for maximum value.
+This guide gives CIOs and vendor management teams the practical playbook to control costs, optimise licensing, negotiate effectively, manage audits, and govern the SAP relationship on your terms.

 📋

-SAP offers two fundamental licence models: named user licences (assigned to individual people) and package/engine licences (based on usage metrics like transactions, employees, or orders).
-Understanding these models — and the critical differences between ECC and S/4HANA — is essential to controlling costs.
+SAP offers two fundamental licence models: named user licences assigned to individuals, and package/engine licences based on usage metrics like transactions, employees, or orders.
+Understanding these models — and the critical differences between ECC and S/4HANA — is the foundation of cost control.
+You can explore the complete framework in our SAP Knowledge Hub.

 Licensing